plumier/plumier/docs/docusaurus/docs/Generic-Controller.md

 * `param` contains the action parameter such as `id`, `limit`, `offset` etc. The parameter is differ between `getOne()` and `getMany()`.
 * `ctx` is the request context

-## Entity Policy
+## Entity Authorization Policy
-Entity Policy (Entity authorization policy) is a custom [auth policy](Authorization.md#policy-based-authorization) designed to secure entity based on authorization policy which the logic defined by you.
+Entity Authorization Policy (Entity Policy) is a custom [auth policy](Authorization.md#policy-based-authorization) designed to secure entity based on authorization policy which the logic defined by you.

 With entity policy you can define current login user access to the entity programmatically instead of just using user role.
 Important to note that you can register the same name for different entity.